 Applying for compensation through insurance can be complex and challenging to navigate without legal assistance.
 CTP insurance companies typically aim to boost their profits by minimising their obligation to pay compensation for whiplash injuries.
 They employ various tactics to achieve this outcome, including claiming that you contributed to the accident (were partly to blame).

-All legal claims are based on solid evidence that proves a whiplash injury was:
+All common law claims are based on solid evidence that proves a whiplash injury was:

 Further complications can occur when you have a preexisting medical condition or engage in other activities that could exacerbate the soft-tissue damage.